 There are about 160 undergraduate students, ~70 graduate students in MS program and ~25 PhD graduate students.
 To become internationalized, the Department has offered courses taught completely in English and has recruited several English-speaking non-Chinese faculty members.
 In addition, the Department is expected to hire 1 more faculty member in a year or two.

 The Department has been very active in forefront research and rather productive publishing many refereed SCI and SSCI journal papers each year.

-Department of Science, 4st Floor, Office F401R, No. 88, Section 4, Tingzhou Road, Wenshan District, Taipei, 11677, R.O.C.
+Department of Science, Office F401R, 4th Floor of College of Sciences, No. 88, Section 4, Tingzhou Road, Wenshan District, Taipei, 11677, R.O.C.
 (Taiwan)